alcaeus/mongo-php-library/tests/AggregationBlogPost/article.md

 function _switch(...) {}
 ```

-We also decided against this option, partly because the underscore marks (or at
+We also decided against this option, partly because underscores have
-least used to mark) private functions or methods, but also because the
+historically been used to mark private methods and properties, but also
-underscore would break alphabetical sorting in code completion.
+because the underscore would break alphabetical sorting in code completion.

 A less-than-serious approach was to use emojis, which I learned was valid in
 PHP: